tsachil/hebrew-guidelines/index.md

 layout: home
 ---

-This is the go-to website for all Hebrew tagging guidelines under the IAHLT project
+The go-to website for all Hebrew tagging guidelines under the IAHLT project

+## Updates:
+01/04/2021 | :new: Published "General Principles for annotators"